ivanhroth/sweetfeed/README.md

 ##### SweetFeed at a glance
 ![SweetFeed at a glance](overview.png)

-SweetFeed locates RSS feeds for users by searching through a give top-level domain using the [FeedSearch API](https://feedsearch.dev). ...
+SweetFeed locates RSS feeds for users by searching through a give top-level domain using the [FeedSearch API](https://feedsearch.dev).
+Users can then subscribe to those feeds by adding them to individual "collections", and each collection can then be viewed as a feed of recent posts, retrieved directly from their sources using the RSS protocol.

 ##### Feed search and collections
 (image)

-...

 ## Application Architecture
 ...